Living with Wildlife

 and pigeons are particularly sensitive to organo-phosphates.

-leave motor oil standing in lid-less containers outside.
+leave any liquid standing in lid-less containers outside.

 Animals can fall in.
 Few survive.